claravilla/tea-cupper/README.md

 The game is structured as a grid, where obstacles and player move.
 All positioning is done following the grid and cells dimensions.

 ### GAME OBJECT
-The game updates every 20milliseconds and check if the player has crashed or won (and redraw the board).
+The game updates every 20 milliseconds and checks if the player has crashed or won (and redraw the board).
-The game has a "frame" variable that is increased by 1 everytime the game updates (so every 20milliseconds) that is used to draw new obstacles in the game.
+The game has a "frame" variable that is increased by 1 every time the game updates (so every 20milliseconds) that is used to draw new obstacles in the game.

 ### OBSTACLES